How to Tell if Your Child Has Allergies: 5 Signs to Look For

 Tracking the timing of your child’s allergy symptoms can help you identify whether the cause is indoor (year-round) or outdoor (seasonal) allergens2.

-For example, if your child experiences the same symptoms at roughly the same time every year, it is more likely that they are allergic to outdoor allergens such as pollen from tress or weeds3.
+For example, if your child experiences the same symptoms at roughly the same time every year, it is more likely that they are allergic to outdoor allergens such as pollen from trees or weeds3.

 On the other hand, if symptoms occur throughout the year, they may be caused by indoor allergens such as dust mites, pet dander, or indoor mold2.